CRESYM/colib0.github.io/pages/testCases/converterDrivenStability/4VSCSystem/index.md

 ## Use case purpose

-This 100% power electronics small test system conbines VSC and wind turbines technologies, grid following and grid forming controls.
+This **100% power electronics small test system** conbines VSC and wind turbines technologies, grid following and grid forming controls.
-It aims at showing the limitations of the phasor approximation while being small and easily tractable but realistic.
+It aims at **showing the limitations of the phasor approximation while being small and easily tractable but realistic**.
 Hence, an EMT and RMS version of this system exist for the benchmark.

-This case is typical of the converter driven stability slow interactions problem.
+This case is typical of the **converter driven stability slow interactions** problem.

 ## References